murtyjones/murtyjones.github.io/_posts/2020-09-13-understanding-lightning-2.markdown

 Note: What happens if these coins are spent before 48,904 is mined?
 Every Bitcoin node will reject the transaction, because they can all determine that there have not been enough blocks mined for the transaction to be spent.
 {: class="img-footnote"}

-Now that we have a basic understanding of how multsig and timelocking work in Bitcon, let's see how we can use these features to create a payment channel between Alice and Bob.
+Now that we have a basic understanding of how Multisig and timelocking work in Bitcon, let's see how we can use these features to create a payment channel between Alice and Bob.

 # Funding a Payment Channel

 Imagine that Alice is a customer at Bob's coffee shop, and she wants to open a payment channel that she can use to buy coffee from Bob every morning.

-In order for Alice to open a payment channel to Bob, we'll use the two concepts outlined above to create a multsig transaction that Alice & Bob control together.
+In order for Alice to open a payment channel to Bob, we'll use the two concepts outlined above to create a Multisig transaction that Alice & Bob control together.

 ![opening a one-way payment channel]({{ site.baseurl }}/assets/images/understanding-lightning/open-one-way-channel.png){: style="max-height: 450px" class="lazyload"}
 {: style="text-align: center"}